Whistleblower complaint could be headed to Congress

-WASHINGTON — The Trump administration is reviewing a whistleblower's complaint against President Donald Trump for possible release to Congress.
+WASHINGTON — The Trump administration is reviewing a whistleblower's complaint against President Donald Trump for possible release to Congress, signaling a potential breakthrough in a simmering power struggle that has divided the White House and lawmakers for more than a week.

-That's according to a person familiar with the issue who spoke on condition of anonymity because the person was not authorized to discuss it publicly.
+The document was being reviewed for classified material and could go to Congress by Thursday, according to a person familiar with the issue who was not authorized to discuss it publicly and spoke on condition of anonymity.

-The document is being reviewed for classified material and could go to Congress by Thursday.
+The review comes as House Speaker Nancy Pelosi announced an impeachment inquiry and as Trump directed the release of the transcript of his July phone call with Ukrainian President Volodymyr Zelenskiy that forms the basis of part of the whistleblower complaint filed with the intelligence community inspector general.

 RELATED: President Trump says he will release 'complete, unredacted' transcript of Ukraine call